For the Rookies: The Best Way to Take CBD

 - What can CBD edibles help with?

 CBD edibles are extremely versatile.
 Since you can purchase them or make them, you can find edibles in a huge variety of strengths.
-This makes them ideal for a range of conditions, as you pretty much control the amount of CBD you need to help you.
+This makes them ideal for a range of uses, as you pretty much control the amount of CBD you need on a personal level.

 - Who would use CBD edibles?